Los años pasan

-Los años pasan (English title: The years go) is a Mexican telenovela produced by Valentín Pimstein for Televisa in 1985.
+Los años pasan (English title: The Years Go By) is a Mexican telenovela produced by Valentín Pimstein for Televisa in 1985.
 It is an original story by Inés Rodena and adapted by Carlos Romero.
 It is a sequel to another Pimstein-produced telenovela, Los años felices, as well as a new version of Rodena's radionovela La Galleguita.

 Laura Flores and Manuel Saval starred as protagonists, while Patsy starred as main antagonist.